WebAssembly/wasi-io/README.md

 ### Portability Criteria

-wasi-io must have host implementations which can pass the testsuite on at least Windows, macOS, and Linux.
+WASI io must have host implementations which can pass the testsuite on at least Windows, macOS, and Linux.

-wasi-io must have at least two complete independent implementations.
+WASI io must have at least two complete independent implementations.

 ## Table of Contents